swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

     // Create a new child task for each vegetable that needs to be
     // chopped.
-    for i in rawVeggies.indices {
+    for i in veggies.indices {
       await try group.add {
         (i, veggies[i].chopped())
       }